Recording Therapy Sessions and Notification of Supervision

 Supervision

 Interns receive three hours of weekly individual supervision.
 They will receive 2 hours of supervision from their "Primary Clinical Supervisor(s)," a Licensed Clinical Psychologist on staff.
 Primary clinical supervisors supervise the same intern for one semester.
-Interns also meet with the Associate Director for Training, a secondary clinical supervisor, for one hour every week for the entire year.
+Interns also meet with the Associate Director for Training, as a secondary clinical supervisor, for one hour every week for the entire year.
 At the start of supervision, each intern will be asked to submit a brief outline or statement of his/her/their training goals which is based on a self-assessment of skills completed by the intern and feedback from each intern's graduate institution regarding the intern's strengths and suggested areas for improvement at the completion of doctoral level coursework.

 Secondary Supervision